Packaging the Sage Library for Distribution#

 the distribution sagemath-standard.
 Note that after Sage has been

-built normally, a set of wheels for all installed Python packages is
+built normally, a set of wheels for most installed Python distribution

 Note in particular the wheel for sage-conf, which provides